Have an interview with Deloitte Consulting coming up? If so, you’ll want to know what to expect and how to prepare.

 Links to Sample Deloitte Case Interviews

-You can find links to several Deloitte case interviews in our Case Interview Examples article, as well as dozens of cases from other consulting firms.
+You can find links to several Deloitte case interviews in our Case Interview Examples article, as well as dozens of cases from other major consulting firms.
 The Footloose example has a lot of data exhibits so it’s a good one for practicing how to effectively manage information.

 In addition, Deloitte has a very helpful tool on their site that helps you practice case interviews.
 Each of these cases is 15–20 minutes long and presents you with a real-life business problem and a number of questions.